We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 Average price for a 50 lb bag: $35.00

-- Magnesium chloride is exothermic, so it works well in colder temperatures.
+- Since Magnesium Chloride is exothermic, it works well in colder temperatures.

-- It's less corrosive and slightly more friendly for plants than calcium chloride or sodium chloride.
+- Magnesium Chloride is less corrosive and slightly more plant-friendly than calcium chloride or sodium chloride.

-- It's salt-based and chloride-containing, so it is corrosive and bad for the environment.
+- Since Magnesium Chloride is salt-based and contains chlorides, it is corrosive and bad for the environment.